 Step 3: Machine Setup and Tool Installation

-After programming, operators need to perform a startup check on the CNC machine to ensure it’s in good working condition.
+After programming, CNC operators need to perform a startup check on the CNC machine to ensure it’s in good working condition.
 Then, based on the programming requirements, they select suitable boring tools and install them on the machine’s spindle.
 During installation, it’s essential to ensure a secure and reliable connection between the tool and the spindle and adjust the tool’s geometric parameters to meet the machining requirements.

 Step 4: Workpiece Clamping and Tool Setting